datastaxdevs/workshop-ai-as-api/README.md

 ### Appendix: deploy behind a reverse proxy (nginx)

-So far, we have been running the API with `uvicorn` from the command line.
+So far, you've been running the API with `uvicorn` from the command line.
 For a final deploy to production (on a Linux box), some last steps are missing.
 These are not covered in the practice of this interactive workshops, however we outline them here, assuming you are using `nginx` as reverse proxy,